freeconf/site/content/en/docs/Reference/web-ui.md

 1. select list options from leaf enumerations
 2. list of available columns in a table
 3. tooltip descriptions of every object, list and field
-4. data types for any field.
+4. data types and labels for any form field
 5. client-side form validation thru string patterns and number ranges
-6. custom UI meta data thru extensions such as
+6. custom UI meta data thru YANG extensions such as
    1. marking password fields
    2. marking fields that require custom handlers
    3. fields that should be shown to advanced users